eway-crm/csharp-lib/Examples/EditExistingCompany/README.md

 ![company before](Images/company_before.PNG)

 Here you can see the process of editing company.
-It is done by using method  `wcfConnection.CallMethod()`  with name of API function as first parameter and json object with Company specifications as second parameter
+It is done by using method  `wcfConnection.CallMethod()`  with name of API function as first parameter and json object with Company specifications as second parameter.
 ```c#

 // Edit the company